The Hidden Danger of Internal Injuries After a Car Accident

 What Are Internal Injuries?

 Internal injuries occur when organs, blood vessels, or tissues inside the body are damaged.
-Unlike cuts or fractures, these injuries aren’t visible, but they can be life-threatening.
+Unlike common car accident injuries such as broken bones or lacerations, these injuries aren’t visible from the outside—but they can be life-threatening.

 Common kinds of internal injuries after car accidents include: